vpht1/didofit/Information_protocol_en.md

-Latest update: November 24, 2021
+Latest update: April 9, 2024

 In order to fully protect your rights, we have updated the "Dido Fit Personal Information Protection and Privacy Policy".
 This version of the update mainly focuses on: